 There is another approach.
 Rather than relying on aspects that you cannot control, like economic measures and investment returns, focus instead on the things that you can control, like how much to save, when to retire, and how much to spend in retirement.
 Further, through sensible planning you can emphasize the goals that you value the most and make tradeoffs between competing goals on your own terms.

 As an example of a tradeoff between competing goals, would you spend less money in retirement if it meant you could retire earlier?
 That is not a decision based on market predictions, but it is something within your control.

 A financial planning-based approach benefits from an objective process versus incurring the dangers of subjective inputs and biased predictions that are often wrong.
-It also gives you decision-making control over your life's goals instead of shifting control to a corporate entity with a different and conflicted set of priorities.

 So instead of relying on any market predictions this year, perhaps the best resolution is to decide what pieces of the puzzle you can control and then use them to build a sensible plan for achieving your family's goals.